archlinux/aur/README.md

    You may also need to install grub files to /boot: `grub-install --no-bootsector --boot-directory=/boot /dev/null`

+   Take extra care to make sure you're booting from the correct device name.
+Xen devices are called /dev/xvda while KVM devices are called /dev/sda.
+If you're running grub inside your old Xen linode, it will automatically add "root=/dev/xvda" to your kernel line in /boot/grub/grub.cfg.
+Once you migrate to KVM, this will no longer work.
+You'll have to either edit this file by hand before shutting down to migrate, or edit it using the interactive grub command line afterwards.
+Once you've migrated, running grub-mkconfig again should fix it.
+Also be sure to check /etc/fstab or /etc/crypttab for any other device names that might give you boot problems.

 # STEPS TO USE

 1. pacman -Syu